Read or Ignore? A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models: Details of Attention Visualization

 \section{Details of Attention Visualization}

 We visualize how LVLMs allocate attention over image regions when answering RIO-VQA questions, focusing on \emph{relative} image attention.

-\paragraph{Token-level attention extraction.} We use the self-attention maps of LLaVA-1.5-7B and follow its multimodal tokenization: the image is encoded as a sequence of $N=576$ visual tokens (a $24\times 24$ grid), inserted at a fixed \texttt{<image>} token index in the text sequence.
-Given an image $x$ and question $q$, we construct a chat-style prompt and obtain the transformer attentions $\{A^{(l)}\}_{l=1}^L$, where $A^{(l)} \in \mathbb{R}^{H \times T \times T}$ is the attention tensor at layer $l$ ($H$ heads, $T$ total tokens).
+\textbf{Token-level attention extraction.} We use the self-attention maps of LLaVA-1.5-7B and follow its multimodal tokenization.
+The image is encoded as a sequence of $N=576$ visual tokens, corresponding to a $24\times24$ grid, inserted at a fixed \texttt{<image>} token position in the text sequence.
+Given an image $x$ and question $q$, we construct a chat-style prompt and extract the transformer attentions $\{A^{(l)}\}_{l=1}^L$, where $A^{(l)} \in \mathbb{R}^{H \times T \times T}$ denotes the attention tensor at layer $l$.

-For each layer $l$, we: \begin{itemize} \item identify the index $t^{\ast}$ of the last question token, \item identify the contiguous index range $\mathcal{I}$ corresponding to the $N$ image tokens, \item extract attention from $t^{\ast}$ to image tokens and average over heads:
+For each layer $l$, we: \begin{itemize} \item identify the index $t^\ast$ of the last question token, \item identify the contiguous index range $\mathcal{I}$ corresponding to the $N$ image tokens, \item extract attention from $t^\ast$ to the image tokens and average over heads: